 Cons:

 Capybaras require a lot of space to roam around and exercise.
 As large animals, they need plenty of room to move around freely.
-It’s recommended that capybara owners have at least half an acre of land available for their pet.
+It’s recommended that capybara owners have at least half an acre of land available for their pets.

 Capybaras are not legal to own as pets in all states or countries.
 Before deciding to bring a capybara into your home, it’s important to research local laws and regulations regarding exotic pets.